vygr/ChrysaLisp/docs/TASKS.md

 scripts do).
 At this point although we have several VP nodes running, they all think they are a network of 1 node !
-As the link driver tasks start up and they introduce themselves to the node next door, the VP nodes find that they are part of a bigger network, and they glue/gel/glop/gloop/queef together into a bigger blob of VP nodes.
-That takes a few seconds depending on the link driver comms speed and the host OS process sheduling.
+As the link driver tasks start up and they introduce themselves to the node next door, the VP nodes find that they are part of a bigger network, and they join together into a bigger group of VP nodes.
+That takes a few seconds depending on the link driver communication speed and the host OS process scheduling.

 That's on a single Host machine !
-But you could have nodes started on other machines, and a link driver comes up that 'gloops' those VP nodes together...
+But you could have nodes started on other machines, and a link driver comes up that 'groups' those VP nodes together...

-As VP nodes gloop, they sync up their copies of the Services Directory (and sort out the message routing situation).
+As VP nodes group, they sync up their copies of the Services Directory (and sort out the message routing situation).

-All this works in reverse as well, as VP nodes go out of contact, the nodes 'ungloop', and split apart.
+All this works in reverse as well, as VP nodes go out of contact, the nodes 'ungroup', and split apart.
 The Service directory of the separated parts updates, and the routing situation updates.

-This glooping and unglooping of VP nodes can go on ALL the time !
+This grouping and ungrouping of VP nodes can go on ALL the time !
 In a mostly stable situation it doesn't do it that often, but in theory it can be like a quantum foam ;) Applications live on this 'sea' of VP nodes.
 And they have to live with the fact that things can and do come and go dynamically.